Quantum metrology with linear Lie algebra parameterisations: Introduction

 The approach of Fernández is much less known than the Wei-Norman method.
 It has been applied to study the dynamics of time-dependent quadratic systems with a phenomenological model of dissipation \cite{twamley_quantum_1993}, and more recently Bose-Einstein condensates \cite{haine_multi-mode_2005,haine_outcoupling_2005}.
 However as of yet, this method is not used by the metrology community.
 One probable reason is that currently, it isn't clear how to compute the quantum Fisher information in this formalism.
-It is still necessary to compute the time-evolution operator $U_{\theta}$ and find the tangent vector, or solve for the evolution of the quantum state $\rho_{\theta}$ and compute the distance to $\rho_{\theta+\Delta\theta}$.
+It is still necessary to compute the time-evolution operator $U_{\theta}$ and differentiate this to obtain the tangent vector, or solve for the evolution of the quantum states $\rho_{\theta}$ and $\rho_{\theta+\Delta\theta}$ then compute the distance betweenthem.

 In this manuscript, we derive a linear Lie algebra parameterisation for the quantum Fisher information.
-Our method works by parameterising the tangent vector to $U_{\theta}$, as we illustrate in \cref{fig:ParameterisationMethod}.
-In an $n$-dimensional Lie algebra this results in $n$ linear scalar differential equations.
-Together with the linear parameterisation of \cite{fernandez_time-evolution_1989}, this now allows metrological problems on finite Lie algebras to be analysed entirely in the Heisenberg picture, using linear Lie algebra parameterisations.
-We then consider three examples, a two-level system, an optical cavity, and nonlinear optomechanics.
-We show that linear parametersiations can succeed when the Wei-Norman expansion fails and greatly simplify calculations, in the process generalising existing results in nonlinear metrology.
-Finally we discuss possible avenues of future research.
-Detailed calculations for all examples are provided in the supplementary material.
+Our method works by directly parameterising the tangent vector to $U_{\theta}$, as we illustrate in \cref{fig:ParameterisationMethod}.
+When the dynamics take place in an $n$-dimensional Lie algebra, this results in $n$ linear scalar differential equations.
+Together with the linear parameterisation of \cite{fernandez_time-evolution_1989}, this now allows metrological problems on finite Lie algebras to be analysed entirely in the Heisenberg picture, using linear parameterisations.

-\heading{Linear parameterisation} Suppose a system undergoes unitary evolution $U_{\theta}$ which depends on a parameter $\theta$.
-The quantum Fisher information is then measured by the tangent vector $\mathcal{V}_{\theta}$ \cite{liu_quantum_2015}:
+In \cref{sec:FisherExpansions} we introduce our linear parameterisation for both time-independent and time-dependent Hamiltonians.
+To illustrate this, we consider in \cref{sec:IllustrativeExamples} two simple examples: a two-level system, and an optical cavity.
+These show how linear parametersiations simplify calculation, and can succeed when the Wei-Norman expansion fails.
+We then in \cref{sec:ExampleOptomechanics} consider metrology with nonlinear optomechanics.
+Linear parameterisations allow us to derive simple, state-independent results that Finally in \cref{sec:Discussion} we discuss possible avenues of future research.